davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003 captures Working with Dates and Times in R - Chapter 1 (Dates and Times in R)
 * DataCamp_Insights_v003 captures Working with Dates and Times in R - Chapter 2 (Parsing and Manipulating Dates with lubridate)
 * DataCamp_Insights_v003 captures Working with Dates and Times in R - Chapter 3 (Arithmetic with Dates and Times)
+* DataCamp_Insights_v003 captures Working with Dates and Times in R - Chapter 4 (Problems in Practice)